tadashibashi/tbm2gbt/readme.md

         --- -- 101
         --- -- 100

-- Pitch slides up (`1xx`) and down (`2xx`) get cancelled out to zero in gbt-player after the row is finished, but in Trackerboy they stick.
-For this reason, we recommend to use a second effect column to write `100` to stop the slide effect in Trackerboy.
+    Pitch slides up (`1xx`) and down (`2xx`) get cancelled out to zero in GB Studio after the row is finished, but in Trackerboy they stick.
+For this reason, we recommend to use a second effect column to write `100` to stop the slide effect cosmetically in Trackerboy.

-    In the last example, since `100` is redundant in gbt-player, let's move it over to column 2 make room for another effect in column 1.
-(Click on the `+` icon at the top of the channel to reveal another effect row):
+    In the last example, since writing `100` is redundant for GB Studio, let's move it over to column 2 make room for another effect in column 1.
+(Click on the `+` icon at the top of the channel column in Trackerboy to reveal another effect row):

         C-5 01 --- ---
         --- -- 201 ---
         --- -- 101 ---